lunchboxer/tablestore-simplified/README.md

 The project is very heavily inspired by [begin-data](https://github.com/smallwins/begin-data).
 In fact, the API is intended to be identical, so that it could serve as a drop-in replacement

-## Features

-- [x] write single row to table
-- [x] write multiple rows
-- [x] read a single row from table
-- [x] fetch all rows from a "table"
-- [ ] pagination with 'cursor'
-- [x] delete a row from table
-- [x] delete multiple rows
-- [x] increment a value for a single row
-- [x] decrement a value
-- [x] fetch row count for a table

 Row-level ttl is not supported by TableStore, so no ttl features are available with this library.

 Passing a cursor in for pagination is not currently working.

 ## Setup

-First thing, you'll need an Alibaba Cloud account, a tablestore instance, and a table called `simplified` set up with two primary keys.
+First thing, you'll need an Alibaba Cloud account, a TableStore instance, and a table called `simplified` set up with two primary keys.
 The first (partition key) is called `app` and the second is called `sortId` both of these are string type.

 After that the tablestore client expects several environment variables: